WeblateOrg/weblate/docs/contributing.rst

 .. note::

     We're heavily depending on third party components for many things.
-In case you find vulnerability which is affecting those components in general, please report it directly to them.
+In case you find a vulnerability which is affecting those components in general, please report it directly to them.

-    See following sites for some of these:
+    Some of these are:

     * :doc:`Django <django:internals/security>`
     * `Django REST Framework <http://www.django-rest-framework.org/#security>`_